robseb/Django2FPGAdemo/README.md

       })

   ````
-  * With this functions are two events declareted that allow with a push of a button to controol the HPS LED 0:
+  * With this functions two events are declared, this allows to control the HPS with a push of the button LED 0:
     * Add them to "*views.py*"-file as well
     ````python
       def LED0_ON(request):